daffl/uberproto/readme.markdown

 You can extend any UberProto object by using *extend* to create a new object that inherits from the current one.
 Internally Object.create is being used and the prototype is set to the object that you are extending.
-The _init_ method will be used as the constructor.
+If defined, the _init_ method will be used as the constructor.
-That way you can define a simple Person object (which will be gradually extended throughout the next paragraphs):
+That way you can define a simple Person object (which will be reused throughout the next paragraphs):

 	var Person = Proto.extend({